 Mashed potatoes are made creamy with sour cream or Greek yogurt (which gives them a nice tang).
 To make them over-the-top, use a little white truffle butter.
 It’s worth the splurge.

 For fluffy mashed potatoes I prefer to use Yukon Gold potatoes and a tool called a ricer.
 I figure 8 ounces per person raw weight when shopping.
-If you are doing a large quantity for a crowd, you can make them ahead and keep them warm in a slow cooker over low heat covered with plastic film then the lid for a few hours.
+If you are doing a large quantity for a crowd, you can make them a few hours ahead and keep them warm in a slow cooker over low heat covered with plastic film then the lid for a few hours.
 A trick I’ve used many times for catered parties.

 To Finish The Feast – Dessert